-Work to refresh the Board has continued since our last Update Report.
-As part of this process, we have recently appointed a new chairperson of SJAI, Ms Hilary McBain.
-Ms McBain is an education consultant and formerly a school principal with significant leadership experience in the field of education.
-Her decades of experience in the education sector, including board roles in national organisations like the Irish Primary Principals Network, mean she has deep expertise in safeguarding best practice, including delivery of safeguarding training.
+As previously reported, the Board of SJAI has been refreshed:

+• Ms Hilary McBain, an education consultant and formerly a school principal with significant leadership experience in the field of education, is the new Board Chairperson.
+Her decades of experience in the education sector, including board roles in national organisations like the

+Irish Primary Principals Network, means she has deep expertise in safeguarding best practice, including delivery of safeguarding training.
 She also has extensive experience in the voluntary sector and has held a range of board memberships in educational and voluntary organisations.
-Following Ms McBain's appointment, interim chairperson Richard Ensor will step down from the board as previously indicated.
-We thank Richard for agreeing to act as interim chairperson to faciliate the board refresh process.

-We have also appointed four new independent directors, adding significant experience in the fields of law, children and human rights, accountancy, technology, and safeguarding.

-As previously reported, in September, Mr. Eoin Lawlor BL joined the Board as a Director.
-Mr. Lawlor is a Barrister with almost two decades of experience across practice areas including 3 children's rights, human rights, and criminal law.
-We welcome Mr. Lawlor to the Board and believe his professional expertise and experience will be invaluable to the organisation.

-In December 2023, Mr. Adrian Murphy (FCA MBA BBS), a Chartered Accountant with over 20 years' experience joined the Board.
+- Mr. Eoin Lawlor SC joined the Board as a Director in September, 2023.
+Mr. Lawlor is a Senior Counsel with two decades of experience across practice areas including children's rights, human rights, and criminal law. - In December 2023, Mr. Adrian Murphy (FCA MBA BBS), a Chartered Accountant with over 20 years' experience joined the Board.
 He is currently a Director with a US Multinational managing the Global Internal Controls function and previously worked in a number of Senior Financial roles across different commercial sectors including Financial Services, Logistics and Manufacturing.
-He has also held several Directorships with a number of not-for-profit organisations in the UK and Ireland and more recently as Chair of the Citizens Information Phone Service.

-Also, in December, Mr Amado Hidalgo joined the Board as a Director.
+He has also held several Directorships with a number of not-for-profit organisations in the UK and Ireland and more recently as Chair of the Citizens Information Phone Service. - Also, in December, Mr Amado Hidalgo joined the Board as a Director.
 Mr Hidalgo, a Spanish national, has been working in the multinational tech industry in Ireland for the past 25 years.
-He has volunteering experience in areas of human rights and children's safeguarding.

-In February 2024, Ms. Lynda McGivney Nolan FAOI MSc MBABO, joined the Board as a Director.
-Lynda is an optometrist, specialising in neuro-optometry, brain injury and additional needs.
-Lynda has over 3 decades of experience working with children and vulnerable adults, practicing in roles as both optometrist and clinical researcher and as such is fully conversant with the ethics and protection of this cohort.
-In her role as optometric and clinical advisor for Optometry Ireland, Lynda was responsible for developing child protection protocols for optometrists in accordance with Children First legislation and guidelines, as well as developing clinical governance for the profession in Ireland.
+He has volunteering experience in areas of human rights and children's safeguarding. - In February 2024, Ms. Lynda McGivney Nolan FAOI MSc MBABO, joined the Board as a Director.
+Ms. McGivney Nolan is an optometrist, specialising in neuro-optometry, brain injury and additional needs.
+She has over 3 decades of experience working with children and vulnerable adults, practicing in roles as both optometrist and clinical researcher and as such is fully conversant with the ethics and protection of this cohort.
+In her role as optometric and clinical advisor for Optometry Ireland, Ms. McGivney Nolan was responsible for developing child protection protocols for optometrists in accordance with Children First legislation and guidelines, as well as developing clinical governance for the profession in Ireland. - The current Board is completed by three representatives of the volunteers in SJAI: - > Mr. John Hughes, the Commissioner - > Mr. Martin O'Sullivan, the Director of Regions and Divisions, and - Ms. Louise McGoldrick, RGN.

-This refreshed board will continue to ensure SJAI keeps safeguarding at the heart of its agenda with Child Safeguarding a standing item on Board Meeting agendas.
+This refreshed Board continues to ensure SJAI keeps safeguarding at the heart of its agenda with Child Safeguarding a standing item on Board Meeting agendas.